I love this photo! It is what could have been if he had only been born in the pueblo of San Antonio Palopo.

 Sunday morning we woke up early to climb Volcano Santa Maria with some other students and our faithful guide, Miguel (El Perro).
 Things started off a little rough, as we forgot one of the students back at the school….poor Chris!
 While Enrique went back to get him, we began our 3 and a half hour climb.
 It was hard, I’m not going to lie, but definitely vale la pena (worthwhile).
 Having not been to a pilates class in 2 months, I’m not in the same shape I once was in, I do have the hills of Xela on my side since I climb them everyday!

+The hard part was the most of hike was really quite steep, much steeper than the trails we hike in Colorado.
+When we reached the top we were pretty surprised to see that there were at least 100 other people up there, most Guatemalans and many indigenous people.
 At the cima (peak) -12,375 ft.- we relaxed in the sun and watched the smoke eruptions from Santiagito, which occur every 20 minutes like clockwork.
 It was a bit cloudy so the view wasn’t completely clear, but still pretty amazing.
 Plus, it was great to experience it with a new group of friends and of course El Perro!

 That's Xela below us!